Mortlake

 Not Mortlake

-Nicholas Johnson is currently working on the successors to Sanders and attempting to follow the trail from Mortlake to Vauxhall.
-This will be extremely valuable as the 19th century Vauxhall production has been largely ignored because of the lack of signed pieces.
-There appear to be two Vauxhall potteries possibly operating up to the middle of the century.
-Watch this space!
+Nicholas Johnson has looked at the successors to Sanders and attempted to follow the trail from Mortlake to Vauxhall.
+This could be extremely valuable as the 19th century Vauxhall production has been largely ignored because of the lack of signed pieces.
+His suggestions can be seen on the Research Page.

-It now seems likely that a series of finely sprigged mugs and jugs, attributed to Mortlake, might well be Scottish.
-Again watch this space!
+It seems likely that a series of finely sprigged mugs and jugs, sometimes attributed to Mortlake, might be Scottish.
+More work is needed.